Online Consultations Roadshow – Manchester: 28 February 2018

 - Online consultation systems.
 A £45 million fund has been created to contribute towards the costs for practices to purchase online consultation systems, improving access and making best use of clinicians’ time.
 From April 2017 the programme will provide funding via CCGs towards the cost for practices to install an online consultation system, helping GPs spend more time doing what only they can do.

 As part of agreed devolution arrangements, Greater Manchester has been allocated a transformation fund which includes an appropriate share of NHS England funding for primary medical care initiatives.
 It will be for Greater Manchester to determine how it is spent in the local area.

-Case studies to illustrate many of the innovations already taking place in England can be found in the Primary Care section of the Learning Environment.
+Case studies to illustrate many of the innovations already taking place in England can be found on our website here.

 General practice national development programme: firstname.lastname@example.org